Aider-AI/aider/docs/benchmarks-1106.md

 For now, I have only benchmarked the GPT-4 models using the `diff` edit method.
 This is the edit format that aider uses by default with gpt-4.

-- The new `gpt-4-1106-preview` model seems **much faster** than the earlier GPT-4 models.
-I won't be able to properly quantify this until the rate limits loosen up.
+- The new `gpt-4-1106-preview` model seems **2-2.5X faster** than the June GPT-4 model.
 - **It seems better at producing correct code on the first try**.
 It gets 53% of the coding exercises correct, without needing to see errors from the test suite.
 Previous models only get 46-47% of the exercises correct on the first try.
 - The new model seems to perform similar
-(~62%) to the old models (63-64%) after their second chance to correct bugs by reviewing test suite error output.
+(~65%) to the old models (63-64%) after their second chance to correct bugs by reviewing test suite error output.

-**These are preliminary results.**
-OpenAI is enforcing very low
-rate limits on the new GPT-4 model.
-The rate limiting disrupts the the benchmarking process, requiring it to be paused and restarted frequently.
-It took ~20 partial runs over ~2 days to complete all 133 Exercism problems.
-The benchmarking harness is designed to stop/restart in this manner, but results from a single "clean" run would be more trustworthy.
-Once the rate limits are relaxed I will do a clean run of the entire benchmark.

 ### gpt-3.5-turbo-1106